rackingroll/tinet/README.md

 Code
 --------
-The code for the TINET in the code/ directory, we will open source the code once the paper is published.
+We will open source the code once the paper is published.

 Data
 --------